Algorithmic homeomorphism of 3-manifolds as a corollary of geometrization: Geometrization is recursive

 \begin{theorem}[Jaco-Shalen-Johansson \cite{JS:seifert,Johannson:homotopy}] A closed, oriented, prime 3-manifold has a minimal collection of incompressible tori, unique up to isotopy and possibly empty, with the property that the complementary regions are either Seifert-fibered or atoroidal. \end{theorem}

 The decomposition in \Thm{th:jsj} is called the \emph{JSJ decomposition}.
 We can call the tori \emph{JSJ tori}, and the complementary regions \emph{JSJ components}.
-We will use $M$ to denote a general closed, oriented 3-manifold, then $W$ to denote a prime summand of $M$; then $N$ to denote a JSJ component of $W$.
+We will use $M$ to denote a general closed, oriented 3-manifold; then $W$ to denote a prime summand of $M$; then $N$ to denote a JSJ component of $W$.

 \begin{theorem}[Thurston-Hamilton-Perelman] Suppose that $N$ is an oriented, prime, atoroidal 3-manifold which is either closed or has torus boundary components.
-Then $N$ is either Seifert-fibered, or its interior $N^*$ has a unique, complete hyperbolic structure with torus cusps. \end{theorem}
+Then $N$ is either Seifert-fibered, or it is closed and has a unique hyperbolic structure, or its interior $N^*$ has a unique, complete hyperbolic structure with torus cusps. \end{theorem}

-As everyone knows, \Thm{th:geom} was conjectured and partly proven by Thurston \cite{Thurston:gt3m}, then fully proven by Perelman using the Ricci flow program of Hamilton \cite{MF:ricci}.
+As everyone knows, \Thm{th:geom} was conjectured and partly proven by Thurston \cite{Thurston:kleinian}, then fully proven by Perelman using the Ricci flow program of Hamilton \cite{MF:ricci}.
 (Note that \Thm{th:geom} implicitly includes the Poincar\'e conjecture in the Seifert-fibered case.)

 \begin{remark} Mixing the JSJ decomposition with hyperbolization is a less pure approach than Thurston's decomposition into geometric components, but we find it convenient for \Thm{th:main}.
 We could recognize spherical and Euclidean components with the same methods as hyperbolic components (\Lem{l:hyprec}), while several of the other Thurston geometries induce canonical Seifert fibrations.
 In fact, every Seifert-fibered 3-manifold or component is geometric.
-Conversely, every geometric 3-manifold or component is hyperbolic unless it is Seifert-fibered or a Sol manifold (which is cut into a thickened torus in the JSJ decomposition). \end{remark}
+Conversely, every geometric 3-manifold or component is hyperbolic unless it is Seifert-fibered or a Sol manifold. \end{remark}